-There are several chemical options available for mite control in New York and Pennsylvania: Vendex [fenbutatin-oxide], Agri-Mek and several generics [abamectin], Nexter [pyridaben] (not on Long Island), Acramite [bifenazate], JMS Stylet Oil [aliphatic petroleum distillate], Zeal Miticide1 [etoxazole], Onager or Savey [hexythiazox], Danitol, Portal and the newly labeled miticide called Nealta noted at the start of this newsletter article.
+There are several chemical options available for mite control in New York and Pennsylvania: Vendex [fenbutatin-oxide], Agri-Mek and several generics [abamectin], Nexter [pyridaben] (not on Long Island), Acramite [bifenazate], JMS Stylet Oil [aliphatic petroleum distillate], Zeal Miticide1 [etoxazole], Onager or Savey [hexythiazox], Danitol, Portal and Nealta.
 Read labels carefully.
 JMS Stylet Oil is not compatible with a number of other products including Captan, Vendex, and sulfur.
 Also, although Stylet Oil can help with mite problems, it is not likely to provide complete control in problem vineyards.
 Nexter is very effective against ERM but higher rates should be used for TSSM.
 It also provides some partial control of leafhoppers.
 Agri-Mek currently has TSSM on the label but not ERM, although in apples both species are on the label.
 Acramite includes both TSSM and ERM, although it calls for higher rates for ERM.
 The new label for Zeal miticide 1 includes both ERM and TSSM in NY whereas the old label only had TSSM.
 You need a 2(ee) recommendation, which is readily available, for use against ERM with older material.
 Since Zeal miticide 1 affects eggs and immatures, it is advised to apply before populations reach damaging levels to give the material time to work.
 Similar advice can be applied to Onager, Savey and Portal.
-Danitol and Brigade (two-spotted only) are broad-spectrum insecticides that also have fairly good miticidal activity.
+Danitol, Brigade and Hero (two-spotted only) are broad-spectrum pyrethroid insecticides that also have fairly good miticidal activity.
 Pyrethroids are hard on beneficial mites, however.

 Spider mites are often thought of as a secondary pest.
 In other words, something must happen in the vineyard that disrupts their natural control by predators, particularly predatory mites, before their populations can increase to damaging levels.
-Several broadspectrum insecticides used in grapes, including Danitol, Brigade, Brigadier, Leverage, Baythroid and possibly Sevin can suppress predatory mites.
+Several broad-spectrum insecticides used in grapes, including Danitol, Brigade, Brigadier, Leverage, Baythroid and possibly Sevin can suppress predatory mites.
 Since Danitol and Brigade have miticidal activity they would not be expected to flare spider mites in the short term.
 However, in the past, spider mites have been quick to develop resistance to frequent use of pyrethoids.
 This may or may not happen but it is worth keeping in mind.
 One of the first things to watch out for is initial good suppression of mites followed by a resurgence indicating the spider mites recovered more quickly than the predatory mites.
 The other miticides (Vendex, Onager, Savey, Zeal, Acramite, Nealta, and Nexter) are generally pretty easy on natural enemies, although at high rates Nexter can negatively affect predatory mites.
 Overall, paying attention to conserving predatory mites can pay economic dividends since miticides are quite expensive.

 Japanese Beetle.
 By and large, Japanese beetle populations have not been as bad as they were a few years ago.
-The adults (1/2 inch body, metallic green in color, Fig 15) seem to have a fondness for grape foliage, but also feed on a number of other plant species.
-Although the adults have broad diets, the larvae (Fig 16) feed principally on the roots of grasses.
+The adults (1/2 inch body, metallic green in color, Fig 16) seem to have a fondness for grape foliage, but also feed on a number of other plant species.
+Although the adults have broad diets, the larvae (Fig 17) feed principally on the roots of grasses.
 Hence, we often find the most significant problems with adult Japanese beetles in areas surrounded by an abundance of turf.
 The fact that most vineyards have sod row middles may exacerbate problems with adults.
-Indeed, we
+We (myself, Tim Weigle, and Elson Shields) have investigated the use of entomopathogenic nematodes (soil inhabiting, insect feeding)

-Fig. 16; Mature Japanese beetle larva (grub).
+Fig. 17; Mature Japanese beetle larva (grub).
 Photo: S. Hesler.

-(myself, Tim Weigle, and Elson Shields) have been investigating the use of entomopathogenic nematodes (soil inhabiting, insect feeding) against Japanese beetle larvae in sod row middles as a way to reduce adult Japanese beetle populations and damage.
+against Japanese beetle larvae in sod row middles as a way to reduce adult Japanese beetle populations and damage.
 Establishment of beneficial nematodes appears good but the results are not very clear in terms of reducing adult feeding damage.